varunneal/varunneal.github.io/content/Essays/Optimal Learning Rates for Muon.md

 ## (1) Optimal Learning Rate
 Increasing the batch size decreases the amount of variance in each gradient.
 If we want each step to have a fixed variance budget, we should choose a learning rate $\eta$ that is inverse to the expected variance of the gradient.
 Correspondingly, stochastic gradient descent finds that optimal increases linearly with batch size.
 In contrast, Adam dampens update variance, so the optimal scaling law is closer to $\eta \approx \sqrt{B}$[^sqrtadam].

 This relationship has been claimed to hold for Muon as well.
-For example, In April 2025, Simo Ryu posted the following chart, suggesting $\eta \propto \sqrt{B}$:
+For example, the following chart has been tweeted in evidence that $\eta \propto \sqrt{B}$ holds for Muon:

 <img src="../images/Muon/simo-0.png" class="plot" style="width: 100%; height: auto; flex-shrink: 0;">